Creating and managing custom entity types

 Custom entity types are based on regular expressions.
 If a value matches a configured regular expression for the custom entity type, then it is identified as that entity type.

-You can control whether each dataset or pipeline uses each custom entity type.
+You can control whether each dataset uses each custom entity type.

 Viewing the list of custom entity types